Tareq-Ghassan/Server-Driven-UI/README.md

     - 500: Server error

 Notes:
-- The current `StepperRepository` methods (`get`, `set`) are not implemented and will throw.
-Wire a concrete implementation (e.g., database or in-memory) or swap in a working mock to enable the endpoints.
+- `StepperRepository` is implemented over Mongoose.
+It upserts/reads a singleton document with id `"stepper"`.

 ### Example requests
 Using the provided `request.http` (VS Code/JetBrains HTTP client):